Professor David MilmanProfessor

 Current research projects

 Current research focus is in the area of bankruptcy law and personal credit.
 He is also working on corporate insolvency law reform with particular reference to distributional justice.
-He will present a paper on the latter subject at Rotterdam in December 2009.
-He is also working in the area of enforcement of debt obligations outside the traditional bankruptcy regime, and a paper on this subject will appear in a collection to be published by Ashgate later this year.
+He presented a paper on the latter subject at Rotterdam in December 2009.
+He has worked in the area of enforcement of debt obligations outside the traditional bankruptcy regime, and a paper on this subject appeared as Chapter 10 in a collection entitled International Insolvency Law: Reforms and Challenges published by Ashgate and edited by Paul Omar in 2013.

 Professor Milman has taught in a wide range of commercial subjects both at undergraduate and postgraduate level.
-At postgraduate research level he has supervised more than a dozen successful research students and have several students currently working underhis supervision.
+At postgraduate research level he has supervised more than 25 successful research students and has several students currently working under his supervision.
 Topics covered include:

 - Building Society Law

 - Department of Trade Investigations

 - Transactional Avoidance on Insolvency

 - Overseas Companies